 Facebook, Twitter face British fines if fail on harmful content

-Facebook, Twitter and TikTok face fines of up to 10per cent of turnover if they fail to remove and limit the spread of illegal content under laws proposed by Britain on Tuesday.

-LONDON: Facebook, Twitter and TikTok face fines of up to 10per cent of turnover if they fail to remove and limit the spread of illegal content under laws proposed by Britain on Tuesday.
+LONDON: Facebook, Twitter and TikTok face fines of up to 10 per cent of turnover if they fail to remove and limit the spread of illegal content under laws proposed by Britain on Tuesday (Dec 15).

 Tech platforms will also need to do more to protect children from being exposed to grooming, bullying and pornography, the government said, to ensure the safety of children online.